 The negative impact of delayed endometriosis diagnosis

-When these symptoms are caught early on within a patient, the right treatment can offer much in the way of pain relief.
+When doctors catch symptoms early on within a patient, good treatment offers significant pain relief.
 Many women living with Endometriosis can then go on to lead happy, healthy lives.
-Unfortunately, with the average correct diagnoses taking 7.5 years to be given, some women spend much of their lives coping with unbearable pain.
+Unfortunately, the average correct diagnoses take up to 7.5 years.
+Accordingly, some women must endure, spending much of their lives coping with unbearable pain.
 This is usually after being treated for the wrong condition, such as appendicitis or ovarian cysts.

 Now, there are more calls for doctors to listen to their patients when they tell them something is wrong.
 Though some doctors may cite a lack of resources on Endometriosis, there are negligence cases to be made for those not respecting the voice of women in pain.